Rough Heston model as the scaling limit of bivariate cumulative heavy-tailed INAR processes: Weak-error bounds and option pricing: Numerical Results

 Balancing accuracy and cost, we therefore use $\tau=320$ as a practical default: further increases yield improvements that are within sampling error while the computational time grows noticeably.
 We keep $\tau=320$ for the remaining experiments unless otherwise stated.

-We conducted extensive numerical experiments using the parameter settings shown in Table~\ref{tab:all_params}, which are the same as \cite{callegaro2021fast}.

-\subsubsection{Convergence Analysis and Optimal Discretization}
+\subsubsection{Convergence analysis and optimal discretization}

-Our theoretical framework is based on the convergence of the discrete INAR($\infty$) process to the continuous-time rough Heston model as the number of time steps, $\tau$, approaches infinity.
-In any practical implementation, a finite value for $\tau$ must be chosen.
-This parameter represents the granularity of our discretization and critically governs the accuracy of the approximation.

-The choice of $\tau$ involves a non-trivial trade-off between two opposing sources of error: the \textit{discretization error} and a \textit{model specification bias} inherent in the finite-$\tau$ parameterization.
-To empirically investigate this trade-off, we conducted a series of convergence tests for a European call option with strike $K=100$, using an increasing number of time steps from $\tau=40$ to $\tau=320$.
+We now examine the practical effect of choosing a finite discretization level $\tau$.
+To investigate the empirical accuracy-cost trade-off, we conducted a series of convergence tests for a European call option with strike $K=100$, using an increasing number of time steps from $\tau=40$ to $\tau=320$.